- Written by Dr.Mehmet Demircioglu

 Who will actually design, extract, and place the grafts?

-This question may feel uncomfortable to ask, but it is one of the most important questions in hair transplantation.
+This question may feel uncomfortable to ask, but it is a serious question in hair transplantation.
 Many patients assume the doctor they see online is the person who will do the critical parts of the operation.

 Sometimes that assumption is wrong.
 Sometimes the doctor appears briefly, the hairline is drawn quickly, and most of the procedure is performed by a team the patient did not meet before surgery.

-Hair transplantation is a team procedure, and skilled assistants have an important role.
+Hair transplantation is a team procedure, and skilled assistants have a real role.
 I do not say this to diminish teamwork.
 A good team matters deeply.

-But the patient must know who is responsible for diagnosis, planning, hairline design, donor harvesting, recipient site creation, graft placement supervision, anesthesia, and complication management.
+But the patient must know who is responsible for diagnosis, planning, hairline design, donor harvesting, recipient area incision creation, graft placement supervision, anesthesia, and complication management.
 These are not small details.

-At my clinic, I place great importance on the surgeon led model because the decisions made during surgery shape the result for life.
-This is one reason patients who value direct medical responsibility often study why Diamond Hair Clinic works with one patient per day.
+The surgeon-led model matters in my clinic because decisions made during surgery shape the result for life.
+Patients who value direct medical responsibility often study why Diamond Hair Clinic works with one patient per day.

 The clinic should not be offended by these questions.
-A clinic that is proud of its medical model should be able to explain it calmly.
+A clinic that is proud of its medical model should be able to explain it clearly.

 When patients later feel misled, the technical result is not always the only reason.
 Many feel betrayed because they expected one level of surgeon involvement and received another.